Soanierana, Taolanaro

-Soanierana is a town and commune in Madagascar.
+Soanierana is a rural municipality in Madagascar.
 It belongs to the district of Taolanaro, which is a part of Anosy Region.
 The population of the commune was estimated to be approximately 9,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 64% of the population of the commune are farmers, while an additional 5% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava and sweet potatoes.
 Industry and services provide employment for 2% and 10% of the population, respectively.
-Additionally fishing employs 19% of the population.
+Additionally, fishing employs 19% of the population.

+Roads

+This municipality is crossed by the Provincial road RIP118.